-During this term of government, McTiernan introduced a Bill for the abolition of capital punishment.
-Although this passed the Lower House it did not secure passage through the Council.
-Even more critical for the Labor Government was the rejection by the Council of the moves of the Premier to abolish the Upper House.
-Striking difficulty in his efforts to achieve this end with the Governor, Sir Dudley de Chair, Lang sent Attorney General McTiernan to London.
-His mission was to persuade the British authorities to convince the Governor of his duty to accept the advice of his elected ministers.
-McTiernan found London caught up in the middle of serious industrial unrest.
-Little time could be found for the Law Officer of a Government in state of a far away dominion.
-McTiernan took the opportunity to visit County Sligo to see the land of his ancestors.
-On his return to London he was "duchessed" in the way only an imperial Britain could do.
-He returned to Australia.
-His words of praise for

-British Government scarcely commended him to the Labor newspapers.
-McTiernan's ascent in the social scale paralleled these international experiences.
-In opposition, he had moved with his family from Leichhardt to Haberfield.
-Now in Government again, and a barrister seemingly with a substantial career ahead of him.
-The moved to Strathfield.
-He was only to move once more, to Warrawee in the leafy morthern suburbs of Sydney where he lived during most of his service on the High court.

-As Attorney General, McTiernan appeared in the High Court in a case involving a misguided effort to raise taxes by a halfpenny tax on newspapers.
-The Court rejected the tax, declaring it to be an excise.
-By 1927, in a successful move to secure an early dissolution of Parliament, J.T.Lang resigned.
+mening this term of government, i Gnan introduced a Bill for the on of capital punishment.
+Although of through the Council.
+Even more il for the Labor-Government was embythe Council of the moves of the nicato abolish the Upper House. difficulty in his efforts to achieve with the Governor, Sir Dudley de Lang sent Attorney General manto London.
+His mission was to ecitie British authorities to convince overnot of his duty to accept the advice objected ministers.
+McTiernan found enught up in the middle of serious unrest.
+Little time could be found 心 Low Officer of a Government in state way dominion.
+McTiernan took the unify to visit County Sligo to see the his ancestors.
+On his return to the was "duchessed" in the way in imperial Britain could do.
+He British Government scarcely orded him to the Labor newspapers. the social scale led these international experiences. altion, he had moved with his family Loichhardt to Haberfield.
+Now in tenment again, and a barrister with a substantial career ahead of I moved to Strathfield.
+He was only assiburbs of Sydney where he lived it escothis service on the High Court.
+Altoiney General, McTiernan in the High Court in a case amisguided effort to raise taxes alpenny tax on newspapers.
+The elected the tax, declaring it to be an By 1927, in a successful move to nearly dissolution of Parliament, J.

+T. Lang resigned.
 He was recommissioned upon the basis that he would retain only William McKell and John Baddeley in his new ministry.
 McTiernan saw the writing on the wall.
 He was out of favour with Lang.
 He did not even renominate in the State election called for October 1927.
-The election caw Labor lose its slim majority.
+The election saw Labor lose its slim majority.
 Thomas Bavin replaced Lang as Premier.
 Lang was not to return to Government until October 1930.
-McTiernan returned to full time practice as a barrister.
-As a tribute to his earlier academic success, the University of Sydney invited him to be Challis Lecturer in Roman Law.
+McTiernan returned to full this earlier academic success, the University of Sydney invited him to be Challis Lecturer in Roman Law.

 McTiernan's period of Parliamentary service was not yet over.
 His life as a barrister did not fully consume him; nor were his political interests yet finally slaked.
-A Federal election of October 1929 provided him with an opportunity to enter the Federal Farliament.
-E.G. Theodore was looking for a good safe middle class candidate to offer ireiLabor cause for the Sydney seat of Parkes.
-This stable middle class electorate, und Croydon in Sydney's western suburbs, attracted McTiernan.
-A campaign was unfed for him by the first group of Labor lawyers: friends and colleagues of his.

-\\Test were Catholic lawyers who supported a moderately reformist Labor Party with the limits of policies which McTiernan advocated.
+A Federal election of October 1929 provided him with an opportunity to enter the Federal Parliament.
+E.G. Theodore was looking for a good safe middle class candidate to offer in the Labor cause for the Sydney seat of Parkes.
+This stable middle class electorate around Croydon in Sydney's western suburbs, attracted McTiernan.
+A campaign was mounted for him by the first group of Labor lawyers: friends and colleagues of his.
+Most were Catholic lawvers who supported a moderately reformist Labor Party with the kinds of policies which McTiernan advocated.

-Colliernan won the seat of Parkes handsomely.
-It was a seat which was to boast many onous members.
-Les Haylen was later to hold it.
-Later still, Tom Hughes won it for Coalition parties supported by a group of lawyers who campaigned for him, as Civiernan's friends had done thirty years earlier.
+McTiernan won the seat of Parkes handsomely.
+It was a seat which was to boast many famous members.
+Les Laylen was later to hold it.
+Later still, Tom Hughes won it for the Coalition parties supported by a group of lawyers who campaigned for him, as McTiernan's friends had done thirty years earlier.

-Cows him in occasional clashes with J.G.
-Latham, member for Kooyong, the leading singles Counsel from Melbourne who was soon to be his colleague in the High Court.
-Singles McTiernan's colleagues in the Caucus of the Labor Party who were soon to single him from Parliament to the "least dangerous branch" of the Federal sycrament.
+McTiernan's period as Member for Parkes was short and inconspicuous.
+The Hansard shows him in occasional clashes with J. G. Latham, member for Kooyong, the leading King's Counsel from Melbourne who was soon to be his colleague in the High Court.
+But it was McTiernan's colleagues in the Caucus of the Labor Party who were soon to translate him from Parliament to the 'least dangerous branch' of the Federal government.

-HIGH COURT
+THE HIGH COURT